pdmosses/metaborg.github.io/docs/references/statix/basic-constraints.md

 Finally, the last `$Term` denotes the value of the property.

 !!! warning
-    Failing property constraints are ignored (i.e. no error for them is reported).
+    Failing property constraints are ignored (i.e., no error for them is reported).

 ## Arithmetic Constraints